google/ads-api-report-fetcher/README.md

 ### Postprocessing

-Once reports have been fetched you might use `gaarf-bq` (utility that is installed alonside with `gaarf`) to run queries in BigQuery based on collected data in BigQuery.
+Once reports have been fetched you might use `gaarf-bq` (utility that installed alonside with `gaarf`) to run queries in BigQuery based on collected data in there.
 Essensially it's a simple tool for executing BigQuery queries from files, optionally creating tables for query results.